roboncode/avocadojs/README.md

 ### Project Status
 **I started Orango at the beginning of August 2018**.
 This project is in `pre-release` and the API is subject to change as functionality and workflow is being developed.
 Once the dust settles, I will move it into an `alpha`.

+**[19 Oct 2018]** 0.9.4 released.
+Bug fixes.
+Updates to examples (still in progress).
+To get the example up and running, refer to the examples `README.md`.
+The server's controllers and models directories and `app.js` are where Orango is defined and used.

 **[08 Oct 2018]** 0.9.3 released.
-Added authentication to connecting to database.
+Added authentication for connecting to database.
 Ability to create new databases with authenticated user.
 I worked on Edge collections and models and now provide a more streamlined approach with link() and unlink().
 Many updates to the examples/server.
 Working on creating a mock twitter application.
 Other bug fixes.

 *Screenshot of example application (in progress)*

 <img src="https://duaw26jehqd4r.cloudfront.net/items/2y2D202N1n3J3Z1M170s/Image%202018-10-10%20at%209.13.28%20AM.png" width="150">

 **[03 Oct 2018]** 0.9.0 released.
 A second iteration of `populate()` is available.
-Look at the [post example](https://github.com/roboncode/orango/blob/master/examples/express/controllers/posts.js) for an example.
 In addition, `var()`, `append()` and `merge()` were added.
 The documentation and examples are really lacking at this point.
 I am still working on examples and then documentation will follow after the API feels a little less ephemeral.
 I would not recommend using Orango yet for any real development until I have completed the examples to test the workflow.
 I am still finding some parts that are missing / or needing refactoring as I am trying to use it.

 **[26 Sep 2018]** I am working on fixing the current issues and and continuing on example project.
 There is quite a bit of refactoring in the latest commits and API changes as the workflow is being evaluated.